Chung Ling High School: School identities

 The school shares its name, logo, flag, anthem, and the Ten Commandments with Chung Ling Butterworth High School and Chung Ling Private High School.

-Anthem

-The school anthem, titled School Anthem of Chung Ling High School (鍾靈中學校歌) was originally written by Wang Qiyu (1880–1939), a teacher of the school.
-The melody of the tune is set to Annie Lisle, which was adopted as the standard melody for over 200 school anthems, most notably Cornell University, Soochow University and Hwa Chong Institution.

-Current version

-Translation

-The present lyrics were modified twice: the first in 1962 when the 3rd and 7th lines of the lyrics (where it exemplified the Three Principles of the People) were replaced with alternate transcriptions, and the latter in 2000 when the 2nd line of the lyrics were changed to fit the then newly arrived 21st century.

-Ten Commandments of Chung Ling

 The campus

 The school has 86 classrooms, 14 Science Laboratories (of which four are dedicated to Biology, five to Physics and five to Chemistry), five Workshops for Living Skills, one Field, three Basketball Courts, four Indoor Badminton Courts and five Computer Laboratories.